buildbot/buildbot/www/guanlecoja/README.md

 This extension only works when you are testing on the same machine where gulp is running, using port 35729.
 If you really care about developing on a remote machine, you can always forward the 35729 port.

+### Code Coverage

+Code Coverage is a technique that tells you how much of your code is run during the unit tests.
+Achieving coverage of 100% is a good metric to tell the quality of you unit tests, and that the code does not have a corner case typo.

+``gulp --coverage`` enables code coverage report using ibrik coffeescript coverage annotation engine.
+This will create a ``coverage`` directory with the report inside it.

+#### Caveats:

+Ibrik uses the coffeescript-redux compiler, which understands slightly different coffeescript. most notable known issues are:

+* It does not supports CS1.7 (e.g. parenthese-less call chaining)
+* class without constructor will fail due to a bug in Ibrik: https://github.com/Constellation/ibrik/issues/21

 ### Examples